SyedAzizEnam/MPC-Controller/README.md

 # The Model
 The model of the predictive controller is a basic kinematic model that assumes constant velocity and yaw except when changed by the actuators.

 The simulator provides us the state of the vehicle long with a some points along the middle fo the lane.
-We can fit a polynomial to these points to genereate an optimal trajectory which we can use to calcualte cte(cross track error) and espi (error psi).
+We can fit a polynomial to these points to genereate an optimal trajectory which we can use to calculate cte(cross track error) and espi (error psi).
 Given a state < x, y, psi, cte, epsi> at time t, we can predict what the state will be at t+1 with the following equations:

 ```
 x_(t+1) = x_t + v_t*cos(psi_t)*dt